 With so many small towns and villages, each of them offering a unique experience, you may well be at a loss when looking for the best place to stay in Lake Atitlan.
-Budget wise, you will have a lot of choice – there are many luxury and boutique options, and a good amount of budget friendly places and even hostels.

-If you don’t know where to stay in Lake Atitlan, this post will be handy.
-I have been there three times, each of them picking a different location and place to stay, and I can tell you everything you need to know.
-Let me start with a short description of some of the many lovely towns of Lake Atitlan.
+If you don’t know where to stay in Lake Atitlan Guatemala, this post will be handy.
+I have been there three times, each of them picking a different location and place to stay in Lake Atitlan, and I can tell you everything you need to know.

 The Towns And Villages Of Lake Atitlan

 There’s a collection of towns and small villages dotted around the shores of the lake.
-Each one is slightly different with its own unique atmosphere and charm.
+Each one is slightly different, with its own unique atmosphere and charm.
 You can choose where to stay in Lake Atitlan depending on the types of activities you want to get up to during your trip.

 From backpacker hangouts to yoga retreats and chic boutique stays, Lake Atitlan has got you covered.
-Here’s a look at some of the more well known locations on the lake to help you plan your trip.
+Here’s a look at some of the more well-known locations on the lake to help you plan your trip.

 Panajachel

 Situated on the northern shore of Lake Atitlan, Panajachel is the largest and most built-up town around this beautiful destination.
-It works as the gateway to the lake for many, and is also a place to stay in its own right.
-It’s home to shops, travel agencies, bars, and restaurants, making for a convenient base while you explore the surrounding area.
+It works as the gateway to the lake for many and is also a place to stay in its own right.

 The town may be a little bit of a shock for some, especially those who have come for a rural paradise – it’s very touristy and a major hangout for American backpackers, to the point that it’s also known as “Gringotenango” (tenango is a local word meaning “town”).
-But that doesn’t mean it should be avoided.
-In fact, there’s a lot of affordable accommodation to be found in Panajachel, meaning it’s an ideal place for those traveling on a tight budget.

 San Pedro La Laguna